clinicalMPM/clinicalMPM.github.io/intra-subject.md

 # Intra-subject (scan-rescan) reliability
 ## B1+ inhomogeneity correction using acquired B1+ maps and Gibb's ringing correction

-The table below shows the intra-subject CoV of MT, PD, R1 and R2* values in each atlas region correcting for B1+ inhomogeneities using acquired B1+ maps and correcting raw data for Gibb's ringing.
+The table below shows the mean and standard deviation of the intra-subject CoV of MT, PD, R1 and R2* values in each atlas region correcting for B1+ inhomogeneities using acquired B1+ maps and correcting raw data for Gibb's ringing.

 {% include table.html content=site.data.intrasubject_b1_unringing %}